 However, your massage gun may be an important companion to a regular exercise routine, healthy diet, and good lifestyle habits.

 Because cellulite can be caused by many factors, it is difficult to pinpoint the exact source and determine which treatment will be most effective.
-For this reason, it may take some trial and error to figure out which treatment approach is the best for you.
-This may include trying different combinations of exercise, massage, creams, and lifestyle changes and watching how your body responds.
+For this reason, it may take some trial and error to determine which treatment approach is the best for you.
+This may include trying different exercise combinations, massage, creams, and lifestyle changes and watching how your body responds.

 We know that massage guns are helpful for many other reasons related to fitness and recovery, and that’s why we recommend doing your homework before picking a massage gun that fits your needs.